MicrosoftDocs/cpp-docs/docs/assembler/masm/processor-manufacturer-programming-manuals.md

 ---
 description: "Learn more about: Processor manufacturer programming manuals"
-title: "Processor manufacturer programming manuals" ms.date: "05/28/2020" ms.assetid: 61844163-de2f-419a-808e-04de39dfdddf
+title: "Processor manufacturer programming manuals" ms.date: "12/6/2024"
 ---
 # Processor manufacturer programming manuals

-This article provides links to websites that may contain programming info about processors that aren't made, sold, or supported by Microsoft.
+This article provides links to websites that may contain programming info about processors that Microsoft doesn't make, sell, or support.
 Microsoft doesn't control the websites or their content.

 ## Processor manufacturer websites